EmberMotion Privacy Policy

 6. Sensitive information

-- Improving our screening algorithms (in de-identified form)
+- Improving our movement-analysis models (in de-identified form)

 We don't share it with insurers, employers, healthcare providers outside Ember Systems, sponsors, sports organisations, or any other third party.
-You can withdraw your consent at any time by deleting your account, which permanently removes the information you've shared (see Section 12).
+You can remove it at any time by deleting your account, which permanently removes the information you've shared (see Section 12).

 Important: EmberMotion is not a medical device.
-It doesn't identify health conditions, and the findings aren't a medical opinion — they're an assessment of how you move.
+It doesn't diagnose, screen for, or monitor any health condition or injury, and its results aren't a medical opinion — they're a measure of how you move, for training.
 If you have pain, an injury, or any health concern, please see a qualified healthcare professional.

 7. Who else processes your data